 But, evaluating the investment potential of luxury watches can be as complicated as the complex machinery that runs them.

 You will also need a long investment horizon as you might need to buy and hold the watch until it appreciates in value.

 Also, much like stock investing, people investing in luxury watches are vulnerable to bandwagon effects: a cognitive bias where people tend to do something just because other people are doing it all while ignoring their own beliefs.
 This is also known as the herd mentality.

-Aside from the psychological, and socio-economic factors, prices of the luxury watch also typically rise when more people jump on the bandwagon.
+Aside from the psychological and socio-economic factors, prices of luxury watch also typically rise when more people jump on the bandwagon.

 This can create a positive feedback loop of an increase in prices and the growth in demand for an asset like a luxury watch.

 For example, when people see Tesla’s stock price rising, they see Elon Musk, and they want to jump in to ride the growth.
 Similarly, with the more hyped up watches like the Rolex Daytona “Paul Newmans,” Patek Philippe Nautiluses and the Omega Speedmasters, you see them rising, and you want to jump on.